Baja California Railroad

 Baja California Railroad, Inc. (BJRR) is a class III railroad operating in the northwest of Baja California, interchanging with San Diego and Imperial Valley Railroad in San Ysidro, California.
 After rehabilitation efforts are completed on the Desert Line portion of the railroad, an interchange is also planned with the Union Pacific Railroad in Plaster City, California.

 The railroad is managed by ADMICARGA (Administradora de la Vía Corta Tijuana-Tecate), a Baja California government entity.
 It does not connect to any other railroads in Mexico's rail system.

 Operations

-BJRR's biggest clients are Z Gas, North StarGas, Empacadora Rosarito, and Cuauhtémoc Moctezuma Brewery in Tecate, which receives large amounts of grain and corn syrup imports.
+BJRR's biggest clients are Z Gas, North StarGas, Empacadora Rosarito, and Heineken Brewery in Tecate, which receives large amounts of grain and corn syrup imports.

 Other clients receive shipments such as borax, pig lard, lumber, steel, paper, and cattle feed.

 History

 Operations began in 2012, using 71.48 km of the former track of the Ferrocarril Tijuana y Tecate, which was constructed in 1910 by the San Diego & Arizona Railway from San Diego to El Centro.
 The BJRR is the technical operating and maintenance assistant of the rail line's Baja California segment under agreement from the railroad's operator, ADMICARGA.

 In February 2013, the local Baja California directors of BJRR announced an investment of $20 million to upgrade the neglected track.
 The first area to be developed was the first 20 km from the border in Tijuana to El Florido as far as Matanuco.
 Work started in May 2013 with the building of the Tijuana railroad yard; the focus was on more track capacity, in conjunction with the upcoming San Ysidro Freight Rail Yard Improvement Project by SANDAG.

 In June 2016, Baja California Railroad secured a 100-year lease with the San Diego Metropolitan Transit System (SDMTS) to rehabilitate and operate an additional 112.75 km of track in the United States between Campo, California and Plaster City, California.
 The line, with 57 bridges and 17 tunnels, will be rehabilitated in three phases: Phase 1, Campo to Jacumba Hot Springs, California; phase 2, Dos Cabezas (near Ocotillo Wells, California) to Plaster City; and phase 3, from Jacumba to Dos Cabezas.
 The railroad paid SDMTS $1 million per year to retain its lease; Baja California Railroad stopped paying SDMTS beginning in 2020, breaking its lease.